-If traveling in your own vehicle (or a rental) is absolutely out of the question, unfortunately buses and trains do not allow you to bring your pet aboard.
+If traveling in your own vehicle (or a rental) is absolutely out of the question, unfortunately national bus lines and trains do not allow you to bring your pet aboard.
 Get ready to fly the friendly skies in order to get to your destination with Fido.
 Most major airlines allow pets either carried on or checked for below-the-cabin travel.
-Your cheapest options for flying are AirTran ($69 one way), Southwest ($75 one way), or JetBlue, Spirit, and US Airways (each of them charge $100 one way).
-Delta and United come in with more pricey pet fare fees.
-Delta ($125 carried on/$200 checked one way) and United ($125 carried on/$250 checked one way).
+Your cheapest options for flying are Southwest ($95 one way), or JetBlue, and Spirit (each of them charge $100 one way).

 Pet Friendly Hotels

 Luckily, more and more hotels, motels, B&Bs, vacation rentals and even condos are allowing us pet lovers to bring our four-legged family members with us.
 When trying to get more bang for your buck on the vacation front, it's very important to do your research on where you will be able to stay and what their current rates are for pets.